chuckmasterson/chuckmasterson.github.io/_posts/2017-03-16-1-the-language.md

 You already speak some Ojibwe, believe it or not.
 Ever heard of a moose?
 English grabbed that word straight from Ojibwe---*moonz*.
 And a moccasin, too: it started out as *makizin*. *Chipmunk* is how settlers garbled the word *ajidamoo* (which actually means *squirrel*).
-Somehow our word *pecan* made it to English from Ojibwe *pecan*, though you won’t find pecans growing in Ontario.
+Somehow our word *pecan* made it to English from Ojibwe *bagaan*, though you won’t find pecans growing in Ontario.

 And then there are all the place names.
 Mississippi (*Misi-ziibi*, ‘big river’), Milwaukee (*Mino-aki*, ‘good land’), Chicago (*Zhigaagong*, ‘at the skunk place’, which seems somehow